-PJ objects to removal of Decimal32.
+PJ objects to removal of \Decimal32.
 It is widely used in the embedded community, particularly for signal processing (Problem 1).
 Derek Jones agrees that there are many classes of applications that have very restricted range or precision requirements.
-Rich Peterson requests at least a statement in the rationale expressing that IEEE recommend the 32 bit format only for storage, not computation.
-Would prefer words in the main TR itself.
+Rich Peterson requests that at least there is a rationale expressing that IEEE recommend the 32 bit format only for storage, not computation.
+Would prefer words in the main TR itself somewhere.
 A non-normative note.
-Second para of problem 1 still has one thing that should be done: remove "; and for other values of DEC_EVAL_METHOD, they are otherwise implementation-defined".
+Second para of problem 1 still has one thing that should be done: remove "; and for other values of DEC\EVAL\METHOD, they are otherwise implementation-defined".
 Problem 2.
 Not a problem, no changes required.